fbpx

 History of the school

-The College of Journalism and Media Studies was founded in 1996 with the aim of establishing a high-quality, practical school of journalism.
-This vision was brought to life by the literary publicist and educator Květoslava Neradová, PhD.
-The Archbishopric of Prague became the founder of the school, but faith is not a prerequisite for study and the school is denominationally neutral.
-However, it has its own chaplain and above-standard opportunities for spiritual guidance of students.
+The Archbishopric of Prague is the founder of the school; however, faith is not a prerequisite for study, and the college is denominationally neutral.
+Nevertheless, it offers its own chaplain and above-standard opportunities for spiritual guidance of students.